 Model Selection:

-A diverse range of machine learning algorithms, including regression models, decision trees, ensemble methods (e.g., Random Forest, Gradient Boosting), and deep learning architectures, are considered for model development based on the problem complexity and dataset characteristics.
+A diverse range of machine learning algorithms such as regression models, decision trees, ensemble methods (e.g., Random Forest, Gradient Boosting), and deep learning architectures were considered for predictive analysis and model development and Linear Regression and Random Forest Model were chosen based on the problem complexity and dataset characteristics.

 Model Training and Validation:

-The datasets are split into training, validation, and test sets using appropriate sampling strategies (e.g., stratified sampling for imbalanced datasets).
-Models are trained on the training data and evaluated using cross-validation techniques to assess their generalization performance.
+The datasets are split into training, validation, and test sets using appropriate sampling strategies (e.g., 80:20 ratio for training and test sets respectively).
+The training set was further divided into small samples due to the very large size of the dataset and to improve training speed.
+Models were then trained on the training data and evaluated using cross-validation techniques to evaluate their generalization performance.

 Performance Metrics:

-Various performance metrics, such as accuracy, precision, recall, F1-score, ROC-AUC, and Mean Absolute Error (MAE), are computed to evaluate the models' predictive performance and assess their suitability for the intended application.
+Various performance metrics, such as accuracy, precision, recall, F1-score, ROC-AUC, and Mean Absolute Error (MAE), were calculated to evaluate the models' predictive performance and error rate in order to find out which model predicts the target variable better and accurate.

-5. Model Optimization and Fine-Tuning:

-Hyperparameter Tuning:

-Hyperparameter optimization techniques, including grid search, random search, Bayesian optimization, or genetic algorithms, are employed to fine-tune the models and optimize their performance.

-Ensemble Methods and Model Stacking:

-Ensemble learning techniques, such as bagging, boosting, or model stacking, are explored to combine multiple base models and improve predictive accuracy, robustness, and generalization capability.

-6. User Engagement Strategies:
+5. User Engagement Strategies:

 Dashboard Development:

-An interactive web-based dashboard is designed and developed to provide users with access to real-time traffic updates, weather forecasts, route planning functionalities, incident reporting features, and personalized recommendations.

-7. Technologies to Be Used:
+An interactive web-based dashboard is designed and developed to provide users with access to real-time traffic updates, weather forecasts, route planning functionalities, incident reporting features, and personalized recommendations for Public Transit data.6.
+Technologies to Be Used:

 Languages:

-The project primarily utilized Python for real-time data analysis and web development.
-Python offers a rich ecosystem of libraries and frameworks suited for various tasks involved in the project.
+The project mainly used Python for real-time data analysis and web development.
+Python is an object oriented language which covers wide variety of tasks such as data analysis, web development, machine learning, and artificial intelligence.

 Libraries and Frameworks of Python: